voku/anti-xss--demo/README.md

 	cd ./anti-xss-demo
 	composer install

-There are some directories should be made writeable to your web server process.

-	chmod -R 777 ./app/storage

 Then, update your apache config file to set your document root to the **web** subdirectory.
 This helps to secure your scripts which should normally be put inside the **app/** folder.